agarguez/agarguez/README.md

 ## 👋 Hi there!
 I'm Adrián — Botanist & Conservation Biologist

 I’m passionate about **botany**, **ecology**, and **conservation**.
-I hold an MSc in Biodiversity Conservation Techniques and Ecology and an MEd in Secondary Education Teacher Training.
+I hold a BSc in Biology and an MSc in Biodiversity Conservation Techniques and Ecology.
-Currently, I work at TRAGSATEC within the Natural Environment Department.
+Currently, I work at Tragsatec within the Natural Environment Department.

 ### 🌱 What do I work on?